El Espinar: Other

 There are not lakes, but instead there are two small ponds near the Gudillos river; the first one near its headwaters, and the second one just 800 metres before joining the Moros river.

 There are some beautiful human-made natural swimming pools in the wild named as La Panera, just by the Moros river in the middle of the pine forest.
 They are located about two kilometres east of La Estación de El Espinar.

 The brook of El Boquerón has a three metres high waterfall that is located three kilometres southwest of El Espinar population centre.

 There are more than 180 drinkable water springs within the territory of the entire local council and surrounding local councils.

 Climate

 El Espinar has a mediterranean climate with strong continental influence because of its location in the centre of the Iberian Peninsula, and it is also modified by its high altitude.

 According to the Köppen climate classification the inhabited areas have a Csb climate, therefore temperate with dry summers.
-There are not weather stations in the top of the nearby mountains, but a Dsb climate, just a colder version with dry summers as well, should be expected up there above 1,900 metres as temperature decreases with altitude.
+There are not weather stations in the top of the mountains, but a Dsb climate, just a colder version with dry summers as well, should be expected up there above 1,900 metres as temperature decreases with altitude.

+By November 2025, the four population centres of the municipality are well covered by six online weather stations, of which one public runs by Aemet and five private ones on Weather Underground run by weather enthusiasts.